ChristianDiTroia/DeutschJozsa-IBMQuantum/README.md

 * However, due to the unreliability of qubits, this algorithm should be re-run many times to increase accuracy. (unlike classical computers quantum computers are prone to errors).

 # Sample results for a constant f(x) over 1000 shots
+_All 0 bit strings indicate a constant function, any other bit string indicates a balanced function._

-_Note that the simulator has errors from simulated random noise similar to the actual quantum computer results_
+_Note that the simulator has errors from simulated random noise similar to the actual quantum computer results._

 ### Qiskit Simulator